Community Service

 Beads of Courage is a national Arts in Medicine Program for children coping with serious illness, their families, and the clinicians who care for them.
 Artists make glass beads that are given to children to signify each procedure or event.
 Since the program began in 2006 Minnesota Woodturners have provided thousands of commemorative lidded boxes, hundreds of bead bags and hundreds of toys to children undergoing treatment for cancer and other serious illnesses.

-As chapter host for the 2025 AAW International Symposium to be held in St Paul, MN, MWA is partnering with Fireweed Community Woodshop for the Empty Bowl charity.
-Fireweed Community Woodshop empowers women and marginalized genders through the art of woodcraft.
-They seek to shift expectations of what a woodworker looks like through their staff, instructors, and board, and to create role models for people historically excluded from the woodshop..
+As chapter host for the 2025 AAW International Symposium held in St Paul, MN, MWA partnered with Fireweed Community Woodshop for the Community Service Bowl charity.
+Fireweed empowers women and marginalized genders through the art of woodcraft.
+It seeks to shift expectations of what a woodworker looks like through its staff, instructors and board, and to create role models for people historically excluded from the woodshop.

 Karl Foord, an avid woodturner and MWA member, set a life goal of turning 500 bowls.
-Before he passed, 370 of these bowls were crafted, which is an impressive accomplishment.
-To honor Karl and his life goal the members of the Minnesota Woodturners will complete Karls life goal by challenging our members to turn 130 bowls.
-The challenge is set and in the spirit of MWA community service commitment the bowls will be donated to the 2025 AAW Symposium Empty Bowl project.
+Before he passed, he crafted 370 of these bowls, which is an impressive accomplishment.
+To honor Karl and his life goal, the members of the Minnesota Woodturners completed Karls life goal by challenging our members to turn 130 bowls.
+In the spirit of MWA community service commitment, the bowls were donated to the 2025 AAW Symposium Community Service Bowl charity.

 Fireweed Community Workshop